 My hope is to leave a legacy here for my children, grandchildren, and others by adding data and links.

 I am not trying to amass large numbers of memorials.
-I just try to add data.
+I just try to add data and pray it is correct.
+I have a strong interest in adding memorials from my hometown.
 I enjoy helping others, and I appreciate that others have helped me.

 I create memorials with dignity and respect for those who have passed.
 I will remove a memorial if it is too sensitive for you, and I will remove photos you do not want on a memorial.

 Forgive me for not having all burial locations identified.
 It takes time to research, some whereabouts are unknown, and some obituaries/mortuaries currently do not list burial or disposition details.
 Those people still deserve to be remembered here.

 Unless one of my memorials is my relative or close friend, I have transferred memorials if you can and will add information.
 But please do not ask for a transfer and then do nothing with it.